-- (1) Private sector figures are based on areas for which grants were paid during the year.
-Estimate of areas planted without grant aid are also included (where possible), although non grant aided planting may be under-represented in the figures.
-Figures for grant-aided planting under Rural Development Contracts in Scotland relates to calendar years. - (2) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - (3) Includes woodland formed by natural colonisation.
+- (1) Private sector figures are based on areas for which grants were paid during the year and, for England, includes new planting supported by the Woodland Trust.
+Figures for grant-aided planting under Rural Development Contracts in Scotland relates to calendar years. - (2) Estimates of areas planted without grant aid are also included (where possible) up to 2009-10, but no estimates are available since then.
+As a result, the reported figures are likely to under-estimate the true level of planting activity. - (3) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - (4) Includes woodland formed by natural colonisation. - (5) Figures are provisional.